Courtice Waterfront Secondary Plan

 Interactive Hot Map

-We invite you to click through the interactive hot map below to learn more about the draft vision for the Courtice Waterfront and Energy Park Secondary Plan.
+We invite you to click through the interactive hot map below to learn more about the draft vision for the Courtice Waterfront Secondary Plan.
 Each of the icons explain what the area will be used for and where it will be.

 How to provide comments